 *These hours can change without notice.

-To get credit for this cache you must physically reach the temple mount, or at least touch the surrounding wall.
-Then, please send me an email or message with your username (or members of your team), your country or origin, and the answers to the following questions:
+To get credit for this cache you don't need to physically reach the temple mount, but you do need to be close enough to see it.
+Then, please send me a MESSAGE (not email!) with the following information: your username (and members of your team if you're answering together), your country or origin, and the answers to at least 4 of the following 5 questions:

 - How did you reach the temple mount?
 What entrance did you use?